List of films considered the worst: Howard the Duck (1986)

-Produced by George Lucas and based on the Marvel Comics character of the same name, Howard the Duck received overwhelmingly negative reviews from film critics.
+Directed by Willard Huyck, written by Huyck and Gloria Katz, and produced by George Lucas, it is based on the Marvel Comics character of the same name.
+Howard the Duck received overwhelmingly negative reviews from film critics.
 Orange Coast Magazine writer Marc Weinberg and Leonard Maltin criticized the decision to shoot the film in live action.
 The appearance of Howard was criticized as being unconvincing due to his poorly functioning mouth and expressionless face.
 Reviewers also criticized the acting and humor and found the film boring.
 Dave Kehr of the Chicago Tribune said the movie's "crude, often embarrassing, sex jokes" seemed "out of place" with the more innocent aspects of the film.
 Jay Carr of The Boston Globe claimed that "They Don't Get Much Worse Than Howard, Glenn Heath Jr. of Slant Magazine wrote that it "has a rightful place in the canon of worst films ever", and TV Guide states it is "one of the worst big-budget movies ever made".
+It was featured in Empire's poll of the 50 worst films ever made, and Screen Rant and Vanity Fair have included it on their worst film lists.

-Rotten Tomatoes gives the film a score of 15% based on 48 reviews, making it the lowest-rated Lucasfilm production of those reviewed on the site.
+Rotten Tomatoes gives the film a score of 13% based on 86 reviews, making it the lowest-rated Lucasfilm production of those reviewed on the site.
 The site's consensus states: "While it has its moments, Howard the Duck suffers from an uneven tone and mediocre performances."
 It received seven Golden Raspberry Award nominations in 1987 including Worst Supporting Actor (Tim Robbins), Worst Director (Willard Huyck) and Worst Original Song ("Howard the Duck").
 It won four trophies for Worst Screenplay, Worst New Star ("the six guys and gals in the duck suit"), Worst Visual Effects, and Worst Picture, tied with Under the Cherry Moon.
 The movie also won a Stinkers Bad Movie Awards for Worst Picture.

-It was featured in Empires poll of the 50 worst films ever made, and Screen Rant and Vanity Fair have included it on their worst film lists.
 The negative reaction to the film took its toll on the cast, who found themselves unable to work on other projects as a result.

 Over time, the film has remained a source of fascination and developed "a small, but loyal fanbase."
 Howard the Duck has appeared in several Marvel Cinematic Universe movies and series beginning in 2014's Guardians of the Galaxy, in which he was voiced by Seth Green.